How much does it cost to get ISO 9001 certification?

 An analogy: could you ask a travel agent, How much does a holiday cost? and expect an accurate answer?
-Because they'd need to know things such as: Where do you want to go?
+Before they gave an answer, they would want to know things such as: Where do you want to go?
 When and for how long?
 How many people are going?
-Do you want to fly, take trains, go on a bus or hire a car?
+Do you want to fly, or take trains?
+Travel by bus, walk or or hire a car?
 Do you want stop-overs, or will you go direct?
 And so on.

 For 2.
 Certification Costs, you will need to get quotes from certifiers.
 They will ask you to supply certain information such as the size of your company, number of personnel, what you do, types of services or goods and so forth.
 As a rough indication, for a small company with a single location and fwer than 50 employees, you could perhaps expect to budget perhaps around $4k AUD per year.
 Costs seem to be a bit lower in the USA.

 Factors that have most influence on cost and time: